PEXANE2/azure-docs.tr-tr/articles/virtual-network/quick-create-powershell.md

   -VirtualNetwork $virtualNetwork
 ```

-### <a name="associate-the-subnet-to-the-virtual-network"></a>Sanal ağ alt ağını ilişkilendirin
+### <a name="associate-the-subnet-to-the-virtual-network"></a>Alt ağı sanal ağla ilişkilendir

-Sanal ağ için alt ağ yapılandırmasını yazma [kümesi AzVirtualNetwork](/powershell/module/az.network/Set-azVirtualNetwork).
-Bu komut, alt ağ oluşturur:
+Alt ağ yapılandırmasını [set-AzVirtualNetwork](/powershell/module/az.network/Set-azVirtualNetwork)ile sanal ağa yazabilirsiniz.
+Bu komut alt ağ oluşturur:

 ```azurepowershell-interactive
 $virtualNetwork | Set-AzVirtualNetwork